Explore How Your Experience of Beauty Intersects with Faith in God

 "Beauty is a summons.
 It begins with the most vulnerable part of ourselves, bypassing our sophistication, training, and habituation to reach that inmost point from which we know ourselves to be creatures and to be under authority.
 But it touches that place graciously, not in judgment; and so, rather than finding ourselves terrified before a truth we have hidden from for so long, we find ourselves romanced by a desire we can never seem to shake."

 from The Father of Lights: A Theology of Beauty, p.
 194

-I desired to say true and illuminating things about the experiences that have so shaped my life, that so shaped the life of someone like C.S.
-Lewis, with whom I so deeply resonate, that must, I believe, deeply shape the lives of every man and woman coming into the world.
+This course can help you better understand the experiences that have shaped your life, that also shaped the life of someone like C.S.
+Lewis or J.R.R.
+Tolkien; that, indeed, deeply shape the lives of every man and woman coming into the world.

 $500 / student

 Here is a taste of some of the discussions we will have:

 Week One: Eternity in Our Hearts: Memory, Beauty, and Divinity

 Week Two: The Eyes of Faith: Contuition and Spiritual Vision

 Week Four: Word and Concept: The Nature of Language

 Week Five: Concept Squared: The Nature of Metaphor